Related Issuers

 Can I buy bonds or notes directly from the State?

-The State does not sell bonds or notes directly to investors.
+No, the State does not sell bonds or notes directly to investors.

 What steps do I take to buy bonds or notes in a negotiated primary market sale?